User3318/ManagementOfScientificData/README.md

 # Management Of Scientific Data - Exam Project
-***

 Exam-Project for the modul Management Of Scientific Data.
 This project is a small example research project to demonstrate data management.
-This project examines the impact a countries ppp value (local gdp) on covid-19 deaths and cases.
+This project examines the impact that economy of an eu-country has on their COVID-19 deaths and cases during the COVID-19 pandemic.

+For further information read the [workflow documentation](doc/workflow.md)

 ## Overview